-From being a heritage town to becoming a hippy haven, our guide to visiting Hampi covers it all.
+From being a heritage town to becoming a hippie haven, our guide to visiting Hampi covers it all.
 We can promise that the undeniable medieval charm of the town manages to leave everyone in awe.
-Your eyes will definitely be treated to the sight of temples, ruins, boulders and countless monuments made of stones.
+Your eyes will definitely be treated to the sight of temples, ruins, boulders, and countless monuments made of stones.
 But you know what, all of this instantly becomes all the more fascinating when you discover Hampi’s history.

 You shouldn’t forget that Hampi is still a little town.
 So the culture here is traditional and the folks here are religious.
 Most locals are farmers or are into agriculture.
 Of course, in recent years, there has been a massive spike in tourism.
-Part of Hampi is also home to many hippy foreign tourists.
+Part of Hampi is also home to many hippie foreign tourists.
 Because of this, the locals have definitely had to evolve.
-But overall, the local culture is simple and circled around agriculture, religion and festivals.
+But overall, the local culture is simple and circled around agriculture, religion, and festivals.

 Festivals in general are a major element of Hampi’s culture.
 The manner in which they celebrate is just a great way to witness that.
 All in all, folks here are just humble who lead a traditional villager’s lifestyle.
 Even though a bunch of them might have evolved with how tourism changed Hampi, they are still deeply rooted to their traditions.
 But they’re all pretty helpful and speaking to them is always really insightful.

 Before we tell you about this, let’s just clear one thing right at the beginning.
-The best time to visit a place can often differ, depending on the type of traveller you are.
+The best time to visit a place can often differ, depending on the type of traveler you are.
 Weather obviously plays an important role.
 So we’ll cover all the variables for you.
 Don’t you worry, okay?

-Alright so traditionally, Hampi is similar to many places in the sense that the best time to visit is winter.
+Traditionally, Hampi is similar to many places in the sense that the best time to visit is winter.
 See, winter is considered peak travel season and it’s really enjoyable here.

-Just another heads up.
-Boats also don’t always operate during the rainy season.
+Just another heads up: Boats also don’t always operate during the rainy season.
 There’s still plenty to enjoy and admire in Hampi.
 Also, it’s not the season when most people visit Hampi so it might work well for you.
 That is of course if you’re not a big fan of crowds.
 Also, like the case with a lot of places, stays become cheaper during monsoon season.
 Purely because of fewer tourists.
-Stays here are anyway inexpensive in general but you can always save more!
+Stays here are anyway inexpensive in general, but you can always save more!

-Okay so summers here are definitely not the best time to visit.
+Summers here are definitely not the best time to visit.
 We definitely would not recommend it.
 Unless you have an insanely high tolerance for dry and hot weather.
 Or if you’re desperate to visit Hampi, have a very low budget and a very tiny window of opportunity in terms of time.
 Even in that case, we would suggest you bide your time.

 Getting Around Hampi